The Dirac Vacuum in Discrete Spacetime: The Dirac Sea

 However, note that unlike the continuum Dirac QFT, we have two boundaries between the sea of negative energy particles and the positive energy states ($E=0$ and $E=\pm\pi/\delta t$).
 Hence, we would again expect to have some amplitude for pair creation pair but with the particles having high momenta (Figure \ref{fig:PairCreation2}).
 Suppose both the particle and the antiparticle created have positive energies $\pi/\delta t-\epsilon_1$ and $\pi/\delta t-\epsilon_2$ respectively where $m c^2 \leq \epsilon_1, \epsilon_2 \ll 1/\delta t$ again.
 The total energy change would then be $2 \pi/ \delta t - (\epsilon_1 + \epsilon_2)$.
 Due to the modular nature of energy, this corresponds to a change of $-(\epsilon_1 + \epsilon_2)<0$ if we map the energy to the desired range of $(-\pi/\delta t, \pi/\delta t]$.
 Hence, this process involves release of $(\epsilon_1 + \epsilon_2)$ amount of energy.
 This raises a potential phenomenological problem \textemdash the creation of a particle-antiparticle pair with high momenta that is energetically favourable.

 We can get further insight on what is happening by looking at the internal state of the energy eigenstates near the two boundaries.
 For Dirac particles, the internal state for positive energy particles is expected to be $\ket{\tilde{u}_p}$ and for the negative energy particles is expected to be $\ket{\tilde{v}_p}$.
 This is indeed the case for the $E=0$ boundary.
 However, around $E=\pm\pi/\delta t$, we have actually filled up the eigenstates of the form $\ket{\tilde{u}_p}$ \textemdash the state that we would expect for positive energy Dirac particles in continuum QFT (as we can see from the previous section).
+Now, in an interacting continuum theory, we do expect a Dirac particle with the internal state $\ket{\tilde{u}_p}$ to `fall down' to become a Dirac particle with internal state $\ket{\tilde{v}_p}$ as argued by Dirac himself.
+Thus, we should also expect this to happen at the $E=\pm\pi/\delta t$ boundary in the discrete theory if we were to introduce some interactions.

 Because the eigenstates are switched and pair creation is energetically favourable, we would expect particles in the Dirac sea close to the high energy boundary to `fall up' to fill the empty positive energy states.
-Moreover, we might expect the amplitude for this to be the same as the magnitude for particles to `fall down' close to the original boundary without the Dirac sea. \emph{Ironically, we have encountered a problem very similar to the original problem (in continuum QFT) for which the Dirac sea was introduced to resolve.}
+Moreover, we might expect the amplitude for this to be the same as the magnitude for particles to `fall down' close to the original boundary without the Dirac sea because of the symmetry of the structure of internal states near both boundaries. \emph{Ironically, we have encountered a problem very similar to the original problem (in continuum QFT) which the Dirac sea was introduced to resolve.}